-This project aims to refine a lethal trap device prototype that can be fitted to all approved leg hold trap models and deliver an effective lethal dose of a humane toxin/anaesthetic.
+This project aimed to develop a lethal trap device that can be fitted to all approved leg hold traps, replacing Strychnine, to deliver an effective lethal dose of PAPP in the form of a PAPP Putty.

-This project builds on the research and development of the lethal trap device initiated by Victorian researchers and continued by NSW DPI through Invasive Animals CRC funding from 2005-2012.
+This project builds on the research and development of a lethal trap device initiated by Victorian researchers and continued by NSW DPI through Invasive Animals CRC funding from 2005-2018.

 Field trials completed and an APVMA assessment is underway